 SAP Vs PO – RULE

-Once a day from SAP we will send to Project Objects all documents that have the creation date after GOLIVE with the current status.
+Once a day from SAP we will send to Project Objects all documents that have the creation date after GOLIVE with the status.
 This way we make sure that the two systems are aligned.
 All necessary information will be extracted from the standard SAP DRAW table.

-We have to update the document received from SAP only if the document exist in our POXt and we have already sent to SAP the Project and the deliverable.
+We have to update the document received from SAP only if the document exists in our POX and we have already sent to SAP the Project and the deliverable.

+Deliverable FORM in POX

+Here attached the deliverable form (to be defined)

+DeLiverable form in SAP